Atlantic Hydraulic Systems has designed, manufactured, and commissioned many key elements in the fight against the rising tides of the world.

 Our oceans absorb over 90% of the excess heat generated by our planet and that is throwing some major complications into the delicate ecosphere.
 Increases in temperature are adding to the overall water volume on the planet by melting giant ice sheets and glaciers.
 This, thereby, contributes to sea level rise.

-As sea levels rise, there’s an adverse effect on our lands, weather, and the frequency of floods in areas which are otherwise usually free of flood dangers.
+As sea levels rise, there’s an adverse effect on our lands, weather, and the frequency of floods in areas that are otherwise usually free of flood dangers.

 Atlantic Hydraulic Systems Is Playing A Major Role In Mitigating And/Or Preventing Unnecessary Damage From Rising Tides

-- Ability of the gate hydraulics to detect gate blockages while moving to protect structure
+• The ability of the gate hydraulics to detect gate blockages while moving to protect the structure

 Our Recent Projects To Help Combat The Effects Of Floodwater and Rising Tides

-The gates are controlled using a user-friendly graphic interface and provides closed loop position control of the gates and safety interlocks with the gates locking
+The gates are controlled using a user-friendly graphic interface and provide closed-loop position control of the gates and safety interlocks with the gates locking mechanisms.

-We at Atlantic Hydraulic Systems may not be able to control the earth’s temperature – but we are certainly on the forefront of how we can prevent or mitigate any damage of the rising tides or flooding which may be happening as a result.
+We at Atlantic Hydraulic Systems may not be able to control the earth’s temperature – but we are certainly at the forefront of how we can prevent or mitigate any damage of the rising tides or flooding that may be happening as a result.